-Many athletes and/or artists wanting to improve performance and extend their careers seek Rolfing.
+- Many athletes and/or artists wanting to improve performance and extend their careers seek rolfing.

 HOW IS ROLFING® DIFFERENT FROM MASSAGE?

 While both, Rolfing and massage, involve soft tissue manipulation, the intention is different.
-Rolfing is defined by the method in which the practitioner employs.

-Rolfers affect bodies structure over the long-term.
+A rolfer affects the body's structure over the long-term.
 Changing the shape and function of facial tissues.
 Unlike massage, which often focuses on relaxation and relief of muscle discomfort, Rolfing is aimed at improving body alignment, fascial glide and function.